Binary-Programmer/Moulton-Scalable-Menus/README.md

 The create menu method will not be called automatically when the Menu Manager is created.
 Thus, it *must* be called by the library user for the menu components to be created.

 #### Clickable Action: `clickableAction(Clickable)`
 Some components are inherently clickable.
 Clickable components like buttons and text boxes are intended to react when they are clicked by the user.
 When the menu manager identifies that the user has mouse pressed and mouse released on the same menu component, then that component is clicked.
 If that component is a subclass of `moulton.scalable.clickables.Clickable`, then it will be passed to the menu manager via this method.
 The programmer can then identify which component was clicked and perform the appropriate action here.
-(Note: each clickable component has a string
-`id` field that can be very useful in determining the identity of the clickable.)
+(Note: each clickable component has a string `id` field that can be very useful in determining the identity of the clickable.)

+In more recent updates (v1.13+), click actions may also be provided directly as the `clickAction`.

 #### Lost Focus: `lostFocusAction(Clickable)`
 Focus is initiated when the user mouse presses on a component.
 Most components lose focus when the mouse is released.
 However, some components (like text boxes), keep the focus.
-This can be useful for the user to pass key information to the component after the box has been selected by the clicking.
-In rare cases, components must perform an action when they lose focus.
+Keeping focus can be useful for the user to pass key information to the component after the box has been selected.
+In some cases, components ought to perform an action when they lose focus.
+For example, the content of a text box may need to be validated after the user has finished editing.
+Therefore, the lost focus action is provided as an opportunity to perform an action at that time.

+In more recent updates (v1.13+), lost focus actions may also be provided directly as the `lostFocusAction`.

+#### Touch Events
+Touch events are not used by many components, and are therefore not treated the same way as clicking and losing focus actions.
+If a clickable component is desired to be responsive to user mouse touching, add that component to the manager's touch list by `addTouchResponsiveComponent(comp)`.
+Once a component is on the list, it will be checked every time the user moves the mouse.
+If a component should not be checked, it can be removed from the list by `removeTouchResponsiveComponent(comp)`.
+Most subclasses of clickable will guess a proper behavior for being touched.
+If a specific behavior must be performed, it can be set as the component's `touchAction`.

+Moulton Scalable Menus allows for cursor visual response for components on the manager's touch responsive list.
+The desired cursor type, as specified by `java.awt.Cursor`, should be returned from `getTouchedCursorType()`.

 ## Examples
 Example dummy projects have been provided to show off certain features and demonstrate intended use.
-There are currently seven examples.
+There are currently eight examples.
 These examples are in no particular order.

 ### Example 1
 Example 1 shows off the grid system of `moulton.scalable.containers.Panel` including column and row weights, frames, and margins.
 Example 1 also demonstrates the usage of pop ups.